fkucukkara/tickerQPlayground/README.md

 - Try running `sqllocaldb info` to verify LocalDB installation

 **Migration Issues:**
-- Delete the `Migrations` folder and run `dotnet ef migrations add InitialCreate`
+- Delete the `Migrations` folder and run `dotnet ef migrations add InitialCreate --project TickerQPlayground`
 - Ensure the database is not in use by other applications
+- If you get "No migrations configuration type was found" error, make sure you're running commands from the solution root directory
+- For "Unable to create an object of type 'MyDbContext'" error, ensure the connection string is properly configured in `appsettings.json`
+- If migrations fail due to schema conflicts, try dropping the database first: `dotnet ef database drop --project TickerQPlayground`

+**Entity Framework CLI Issues:**
+- Install EF Core tools globally if commands are not recognized: `dotnet tool install --global dotnet-ef`
+- Update EF Core tools to the latest version: `dotnet tool update --global dotnet-ef`
+- Verify EF tools installation: `dotnet ef --version`
+- If you encounter permission issues, try running the command prompt as administrator

 **Dashboard Access Issues:**
 - Verify the application is running on the correct port